 - What you use the vehicle for (work or leisure)

-This information lets the company check your driving record for speeding tickets and vehicular accidents, which increase your insurance costs.
+This information lets the insurance company check your driving record for speeding tickets and vehicular accidents, which factor into your insurance costs.
 Your car factors into your premium, too – a newer car is more expensive to insure than an older car with high mileage.
 And if you use your vehicle for a long commute to work, you’ll pay more than a customer with a short commute.

 3. Familiarize yourself with your state’s car insurance laws